Sylver Kyagulanyi: Early life and education

 Kyagulanyi attended Nswanjere Junior Seminary for his primary education.
 He went to Kisubi Seminary and St Charles Lwangwa Secondary School, for his secondary education.
 He was admitted to Makerere University’s Mass Communication programme but left it and instead did a degree in Music, Dance and Drama, specializing in music.

 Music

 He started singing when he was part of the soprano in Christ the King church choir in the early 1990s.
 Whilst in senior three, his song won the Youth Alive National Music Festival in 1995.
 Having won, Kyagulanyi continued developing his talent.
-During his senior six vacation in 1999, he released "Ekyasa Kyabakyala", a song about female emancipation, which pushed him further up the music ladder.
-While at Makerere University, Kyagulanyi recorded and released "Omuzadde Katonda", the album that completely changed his fortunes.
-His Christian grounding is evident from some of his songs, such as Katonda Gwe nsinza, Olunaku luno and Tondeka Mukama, that strike a spiritual chord in his fans’ hearts.
+During his senior six vacations in 1999, he released "Ekyasa Kyabakyala", a song about female emancipation, which pushed him further up the music ladder.
+While at Makerere University, Kyagulanyi recorded and released "Omuzadde Katonda," the album that completely changed his fortunes.
+His Christian grounding is evident from some of his songs, such as Katonda Gwe nsinza, Olunaku Luno, and Tondeka Mukama, that strike a spiritual chord in his fans’ hearts.